mlcommons/ck/README.md

 You can see how to install Caffe for Linux, MacOS, Windows and Android via CK [here](https://github.com/dividiti/ck-caffe/wiki/Installation).

-Finally, compile, run, benchmark and crowd-tune some C program (see shared optimization cases in http://cKnowledge.org/repo):
+Finally, compile, run, benchmark and crowd-tune some C program.
 ```
 $ ck pull repo:ck-crowdtuning